Choeofpleirn Press produces one annual literary journal dedicated to nonfiction, both creative and scholarly, the Glacial Hills Review.

 Include a cover letter containing a 100-word, third person biography (i.e. Jane Does writes...) with your submission.
 We recommend including author webpages or blogs, publication history and educational successes, or any other relevant information that you feel you should share with us about yourself.
 This biography will be published in the same journal that your work appears in, if your work is accepted for publication, so it is another great way for your readers to follow your successes.

-If you enter the Phil Heldrich Nonfiction Contest, you must pay the $20 contest fee below.
-Only the top winner of each general creative category receives the $100 prize, but the top three essays will be republished in the annual Best of Choeofpleirn Press issue.
+Writers who submit work for publication in Glacial Hills Review and who wish to enter their nonfiction stories in the Phil Heldrich Nonfiction Contest must pay the $20 contest fee below.
+Only one winner of the contest receives the annual $100 prize, but the top three essays from paying contestants will be republished in the annual Best of Choeofpleirn Press issue.

 Submission of your work to Choeofpleirn Press means you are allowing us to print and copyright your work for the magazine issue in which your work appears.
 Realize, though, that writers retain their ownership of their works, but, if a work we publish is republished elsewhere, we ask that you acknowledge our literary journal as your work's first publication.

 We will copyright each journal, but creators of each piece we choose to publish will receive a free pdf file (an ebook) of that published journal.
 We ask that every winner of each contest allow us publication rights to the winning work for both the original journal it appears in and for the Best of Choeofpleirn Press issue, published in December of each year.

 We prefer that you do not send us works that are being considered for publication elsewhere, but, should your work be published somewhere else first, please notify us as soon as possible, so we can withdraw your work from our publication process.

 If you choose to submit materials for more than one creative category (i.e. poetry and fiction), please send separate emails for each genre of submission.